azzlantern/aura-music/README.md

 - `CLOUDFLARE_API_TOKEN` — a token with Pages Deploy permissions
 - `CLOUDFLARE_ACCOUNT_ID` — your Cloudflare account id

 The repo already includes a GitHub Action workflow to deploy built files to Cloudflare Pages (`.github/workflows/deploy-cloudflare.yml`).
-The workflow will run `npm ci` and `npm run build` and then publish the `dist` folder.
+The workflow will attempt `npm ci` and fall back to `npm install` if a lockfile isn't present, and then run `npm run build` and publish the `dist` folder.

 You may also set `VITE_BASE_PATH` using environment variables if you need a non-root base path.